SmartPracticeschool/SBSPS-Challenge-2671-Sentiment-analysis-of-COVID-19-tweets-Visualization-dashboard/README.md

 Feedback Feature: Our web-app has a feedback feature which allows the user to tell about how he/she is feeling about the current situation.
 This data will be added to our database to increase the data set.

 Responsive Design: The app can be viewed on a mobile phone without any problem the elements of the site adjust themselves accordig to the size of the window of the browser.

+###### If you want to run this repo you need to do the following:
+1. Install nodejs (if you don't have it)
+2. Clone the repo to your local system
+3. Open your shell/terminal and get to the directory where you cloned the repo
+4. Use the following command ```node server.js```
+5. Open your browser and go to the following address ```localhost:3000```

+> Note: If your port 3000 is already in use then change the port number in the server.js file and repeat step 4 and go to the address ```localhost:PORT``` where PORT is the number that you changed in the file.